fjkz/inline_table/README.rst

     >>> t3.select(K=1)
     Traceback (most recent call last):
         ...
-    LookupError: The result is not applicable. condition: {'K': 1}
+    LookupError: The result for the condition is not applicable: K=1

 We can specify a column type with adding a directive to the header row.
 Four column types in the following table are provided.